-New Zealand has a target of reducing fatal and serious non-fatal work-related injury by the year 2020.
+In 2013, the Government set a target of 25% reduction in work-related fatal and serious non-fatal injuries in New Zealand by the year 2020.

 Three indicators were used to measure progress: fatal injuries, serious non-fatal injuries, and injuries resulting in more than a week away from work.

 While the period for system targets has ended, WorkSafe is continuing to monitor and report on serious injury trends as part of a wider set of outcome indicators for the work health and safety system.